Negotiating a CPA Salary

-We all want the highest salary possible but set realistic expectations when going into a negotiation.
+We all want the highest salary possible, but it’s important to set realistic expectations when going into a negotiation.
 Start by researching the average salary for your experience level in the market where you’re applying.
 Then consider any added value you bring to the position, whether through unique experience or qualifications.

 It’s perfectly acceptable to ask for more compensation if your qualifications merit an above average salary, but be aware of the limits of your leverage.
 A realistic request is a display of good faith that increases the chances that both sides will come to an agreement.

 Negotiations are conversations, not arguments.

 Negotiating can be uncomfortable, but remember that a professional negotiation isn’t combative.
 While you should be prepared to confidently support your case, making unwarranted or inappropriate demands certainly decreases the likelihood that those demands will be met.

 Instead, think of a negotiation as a two-way conversation, where both parties can listen, respond, and find common ground.
 This style of negotiation is more likely to end in a mutually beneficial compromise.
 The employers will respect your professional approach, and most importantly, you’ll be fairly compensated for your skills and experience.

 The pandemic continues to affect the world, but there are many remote work opportunities for new graduates, accountants, and CPAs.
 Find out where to find your next dream job.